 $35 from Nordstrom

 I’d never heard of Gorjana jewelry before I started using Rocksbox and now I am a huge fan.
 Every single thing of theirs I’ve seen is beautiful, well-made, and a perfect mix of classic and trendy.
-These are the perfect size – small but not too small – a nice shiny gold, and the subtle wave makes them more fun than a flat gold pair.
+These are the perfect size for gold stud earrings – small but not too small – a nice shiny gold, and the subtle wave makes them more fun than a flat gold pair.
 If you like something just a little flashier, I also love the Aurora earrings by Gorjana which are very similar, but just a little bigger and have pave diamonds on them.

 Shashi Bar Earrings